FranzDiebold/where-is-rudi/README.md

         - Create a Google Cloud Platform project.
         - Create Service Account and bind the roles `roles/owner`, `roles/iam.serviceAccountUser`, `roles/storage.admin`, `roles/appengine.appAdmin`, `roles/cloudscheduler.admin`, `roles/pubsub.editor` and `roles/cloudfunctions.developer`.
         - Create new private key for the Service Account and save in the file `account.json`.
-        - Enable the Google Cloud Platform APIs `appengine`, `cloudfunctions` and `cloudscheduler`.
+        - Enable the Google Cloud Platform APIs `appengine`, `cloudfunctions`, `cloudscheduler` and `datastore`.
+        - You will be asked to enable billing for the created project when running the script.
     2. Copy the file `account.json` into the `deployment` folder.
-3. You may need to enable billing for the created project.

 #### Deployment